 General Remarks

-The subjects comprise a detached two storey house.
-Situated within an established residential locality of similar style properties which forms part of an elevated plot within Wormit burgh enjoying open uninterrupted views over the River Tay towards Dundee.
-A good range of local amenities and facilities can be found nearby including Wormit Primary School while a more comprehensive range can be found within Dundee approximately four miles distant.
-At the time of inspection the property was generally found to be in a condition consistent with its type and age of construction, although there are a number of elements on original lines which will require maintenance, repair and general modernisation.
+The subjects comprise an extended detached two storey split-level house.
+Situated within an established mainly residential locality on the outskirts of Arbirlot, which lies approximately three and half miles distant from central Arbroath where a wide range of local amenities and facilities can be found.

+At the time of inspection the property was found to be in a condition generally consistent with its age and type of construction with some works of maintenance and repair now required.
+Elements of the property are aging and original lines and these will require attention.

+OTHER ACCOMMODATION: Dining Hall & Utility Room.

+The property was built in 1986 and extended in 1992, therefore considered historic.
+It should be checked to establish if all appropriate Local Authority documentation is available and is in order.
+In the event that no such documentation is available, given the age of the alterations this would not adversely affect our advice.

-There is a private access road, rights of way and maintenance liability should be confirmed.
+Access to the property is via a shared driveway.
+All details regarding rights of access and any maintenance liability should be confirmed.

-OTHER ACCOMMODATION: Utility Room.

-OTTER ACCOMMODATION.
-Chility Room.

 Essential Repairs

 None.

 Estimated cost of essential repairs

 Retention recommended?
 Yes X No

-Retention amount
+Retention amount]

-Comment on Mortgageability
+Comment on Mortgageability у

-The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provide er.
+The property forms suitable security for mortgage purposes subject to the specific lend ling criteria of any mortgage provider.

 Valuation

-0 005 000

-L 222 222 £ 385,000

-and the second of the second o £ 500,000

-mourance remotatement value 500,000
+Market value in present condition 1 £ 360,000

+Market value on completion of es ssential repairs £

+Insurance reinstatement value £ 475,000

-(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)
+(to include the cost of total rebuilding g, site clearance, professional fees, ancilla ry charges plus VAT)

+Is a reinspection necessary?
 Yes X No

-Is a reinspection necessary?